exyi/diplomka/diplomka/text/3-analysis-2-statistic.md

 There are several options available for calculating the _middle value_ of a distribution.
 Obvious choices are the arithmetic mean and the median (the 50th percentile).
-However, any other percentile, such as the 45th percentile, could potentially offer better properties for our specific use case.
+However, other percentiles, such as the 45th percentile, could potentially offer better properties for our use case.
 Calculating the mean of a measured hydrogen bond length will likely be sensitive to outliers at the high end.
-To mitigate this issue, we could calculate a trimmed mean, choosing to filter out $X$ percentiles from each end before the calculation.
+To mitigate this issue, we could, for instance, use a trimmed mean, choosing to filter out $X$ percentiles from each end before the calculation.

 #### KDE Mode